Ark-green/iconic_gender_predictions/README.md

 ### Stage 2:
 Data preprocessing and cleaning (two columns are intentionally corrupted, to be identified and fixed)
+* detail of the process is within the code

 ### Stage 3:
 BUILD - Building a model to predict the gender using the features provided and engineered
 * there is no gender flag --> unsupervised learning
+* detail of the process is within the code

 ### Stage 4:
 Documentating the process, findings and code into a reproducible document that can be understood by a business user and answers: